BlastOfMihh/EventsInQt/README.md

 The application's purpose is to provide a GUI for managing events.

-It provides 2 different window types.
-One for event organisers and one for event participants.
+It provides window types for event organisers and for event participants.
 The live synchronisation between all the openened windows is done using the Obsserver design pattern.

 ![The image of the application](screenshots/all_windows.png)